department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/conversation-guide.md

 -   What expectations does the participant have around notifications and updates?

-## Third Task: Review current logged-in homepage - 5 minutes
+## Third Task: Discuss current logged-in experience - 5 minutes

 I'm going to share my screen, and log into the site.
 *Go to staging.va.gov, share screen and log in.
 Moderator will be on the homepage.*